 Level 1 Beer

-Always wanted to know more about beer?
+Always wanted to know more about beer tasting?

 WSET Level 2 Award in Beer textbook cover web size

 WSET are proud to have launched their first-ever beer courses.
-The exciting new Level 1 Award in Beer is a beginner-level qualification for anyone interested in learning the basics about lagers, ales, sours and more.
+The Level 1 Award in Beer is a beginner-level qualification for anyone interested in learning the basics about lagers, ales, sours and more.
 Through a short and interactive course, you’ll learn the foundations of beer production, styles, service, food pairing and tasting.

 Upon completion you’ll gain a globally recognised qualification and the knowledge to help you explore the world of beer in greater depth.